 The main street ends in a large open area known as the central square where the train station is located.
 On the central square, you will also find the church of Saint Nicholas, the Museum of Ancient Greek Musical Instruments, and the Museum of Ancient Greek Technology.
 Here are most things to see and do in Katakolon:

-The main street of Kataloon is lined on both sides by shops and more shops selling all sorts of souvenirs and local crafts (in particular sea sponges, leather products, and olivewood carvings), clothing stores, and a few good jewelry shops (Christos and Nicolas are very well rated).
-On the main street, there are also a few ATMs, the post office, a few small groceries store, and a couple of pharmacies.
+- Main street: the main street of Kataloon is lined on both sides by shops selling all sorts of souvenirs and local crafts (in particular sea sponges, leather products, and olivewood carvings), clothing stores, and a few good jewelry shops (Christos and Nicolas are very well rated).
+On the main street, there are also a few ATMs, the post office, a few small groceries store, and a couple of pharmacies

 Distance From Port: 0.5 miles.
 Visiting Time: 20 to 30 minutes.
 Entrance: Free